Rags to Riches

-Posted Below is the Audio Sermon Delivered at Borivali Assembly on the 14th of November,2010.
+Posted here is the sermon delivered at Borivali Assembly on the 14th of November,2010.

 Psalm 113: 4-8

-One of the hallel psalms along.
-This psalm forms the opening choir of the hallel while Psalm 118 closes out the Hallel singing.
-Sung by the Lord himself in the quiteness of the upper room, the Lord would have led the singing as he set the whole purpose and plan of calvary in those verses from 4-8 which is to lift the poor and needy from the dunghill and place them in high places.
+One of the Hallel psalms along.
+This psalm forms the opening choir of the Hallel while Psalm 118 closes out the Hallel singing.
+Sung by the Lord himself in the quietness of the upper room, the Lord would have led the singing as he set the whole purpose and plan of calvary in those verses from 4-8 which is to lift the poor and needy from the dunghill and place them in high places.

 The sermon goes into details about how to lift this poor man of his poverty.
 The four steps are: